 We maintain restricted cash balances and investments that are either pledged for debt service, as required under certain bank credit agreements, or held in accounts that are subject to restrictions due to legislation, regulation or court order.
-We classify such restricted cash investment balances in other current assets if the restriction is expected to expire or otherwise be resolved within one year and in other assets if the restriction is expected to expire or otherwise be resolved within one year and in other assets if the restriction is expected to expire or otherwise be resolved in greater than one year.
+We classify such restricted cash investment balances in other current assets if the restriction is expected to expire or otherwise be resolved within one year and in other assets if the restriction is expected to expire or otherwise be resolved in greater than one year.
 At December 31, 2015, the aggregate carrying amount of our restricted cash investments was \$467 million, of which \$340 million and \$127 million was classified in other current assets and other assets, respectively.
-At December 31, 2014, the aggregate carrying amount of our restricted cash investments was \$377 million, of which \$114 million and \$263 million was classified in other current assets and other assets, respectively.
+At December 31, 2014, the aggregate carrying amount of our restricted cash investments was \$377 million, of which \$114 million and \$263 million was classified in other current assets, respectively.
 See Note 11-Debt and Note 14-Commitments and Contingencies.